AMWA-TV/bcp-003/security-proposal.md

 the advantages of this approach is that we can harness tried and proven web security technologies to secure these APIs.

-This proposal is designed to meet the following objectives with regard to confidentiality, identification, integrity, authentication and authorisation:
+This proposal is designed to meet the following objectives:

-Confidentiality

-- Data passing between client and the APIs is unreadable to third parties.
+- **Confidentiality**: Data passing between client and the APIs is unreadable to third parties.

-Identification

-- The client can check whether the API it is interacting with is owned by a trusted party.
+- **Identification**: The client can check whether the API it is interacting with is owned by a trusted party.

-Integrity

-- It must be clear if data travelling to or from the API been tampered with.
+- **Integrity**: It must be clear if data travelling to or from the API been tampered with.

-Authentication

-- The client can check if packets actually came from the API it is interacting with, and vice versa.
+- **Authentication**: The client can check if packets actually came from the API it is interacting with, and vice versa.

-Authorisation

-- The API can determine whether the client interacting with it has authorisation to carry out the operation requested.
+- **Authorisation**: The API can determine whether the client interacting with it has authorisation to carry out the operation requested.

-This document will outline a method of achieving these goals using a combination of HTTPS, OAuth2 and JSON Web Tokens.
+This document outlines a method of achieving these goals using a combination of HTTPS, OAuth2 and JSON Web Tokens, and proposes normative specification using the terms "SHALL", "SHOULD", "MAY", "SHALL NOT".

+In this proposal the terms "implementation", "server" and "client" refer to secure use of NMOS APIs.

 ## Connection Security - HTTP over TLS (HTTPS)

+Implementations SHALL use HTTP over TLS.

+Security depends on the
-A secure implementation of the AMWA NMOS APIs is dependent on the existence of a secure connection between the API server and its client.
+existence of a secure connection between the API server and its client.
 On the web, HTTP over TLS (HTTPS) is widely used for ensuring security of HTTP communications, providing the tools to deliver confidentiality,